singularityhub/singularity-hpc/paper/paper.md

 trend.
 Although writing the recipes can be complex and beyond the ability of the scientific user, it's a fairly common practice for cluster administrators to provide a set of natively installed recipes for their users.
 The practice is so common that it's fairly easy to find repositories of lua files shared in version control (e.g., https://github.com/OSGConnect/modulefiles), or even generation of module files with well known package managers [@noauthor_undated-dj, @noauthor_undated-ae].
-Using containers in this context is also not a novel idea [@noauthor_undated-rc, @noauthor_undated-r].
+Using containers in this context is also not a novel idea [@noauthor_undated-rc, @noauthor_undated-rj].
 However, the majority of these approaches and tools do not make the process of installing container modules easy.
 They either require a root user to build, writing complex recipes, or using a less than simple command line interface.
 The package manager approaches require relying on some subset of system software, the underlying operating system, or even making changes to the system.
 Using Singularity containers, although it requires the Singularity software, places no limitation on what can be installed.
+Further, with traditional environment modules, given the nature of modules having dependencies, it can be complicated to load more than a few that might have conflicts.
+The benefit of container modules is that the entire software stack is packaged in a single container binary, and no additional dependencies are required on the system.

 Whether the user is an administrator or a researcher, installing Singularity HPC (shpc) is as easy as cloning the repository and using Python or pip to install in place: